aphyr/distsys-class/outline.markdown

     - Also pseudocode would help
     - A page of pseudocode -> several thousand lines of C++
 - Provides consensus on independent proposals
+- Typically deployed in majority quorums, 5 or 7 nodes
 - Several optimizations
   - Multi-Paxos
   - Fast Paxos